RomanPilyushin/Mind/toefl Writing.md

+#### W2 - AI

+This is a challenging topic, but I believe that the [benefits of] AI [outweigh] the threats.

+I strongly support David's opinion that AI could help us solve many vital problems and will [improve] our [quality of life].
+Moreover, while AI will disrupt [manual jobs], it will create new [opportunities] such as maintaining AI infrastructure, improving robots, and [so on].

+While Megan raises a valid point that AI must be [free of biases], she overlooks the possibility of developing AI [through] public funding [rather than] relying [on] profit-driven corporations.
+Governments could fund AI projects with [the aim of] building unbiased and ethical systems.

+#### W1 - The Phoenicians

+The author discusses the [possibility that] the Phoenicians may not have circumnavigated Africa, while the lecturer opposes this [view].

+First, the author argues that the Phoenicians used ships for trading along the coast.
+Furthermore, he adds that their ships were small, made [of] wood and have limited storage for cargo.
+Additionally, he notes that this type of ships [was] not suitable for long-distance expeditions and not strong enough [to withstand] the power of the ocean.
+However, the lecturer [casts doubt to] the author's arguments.
+He states that the Phoenicians incorporated metal plates in their ships and had [the skills] to repair and maintain their boats during long sea journeys.

+Second, the author of the reading notes that there are [many] geographical obstacles, such as The Cape of Good Hope, [along the route around] Africa.
+Moreover, even modern ships with advanced navigation systems experience problems [navigating] this particular part of South Africa's coastal line.
+On the other hand, the lecturer counters this argument.
+The Phoenicians had trading routes near this coastal line and were skilled enough to navigate their ships using [celestial objects].

+Finally, the author says that there [is] no evidence that the ancient nation even tried to reach Africa.
+Additionally, their interests lay in the realm of [establishing trading] routes in the Mediterranean and Red Seas.
+In contrast, the lecturer states that there is a reason [why] it is not correct.
+In ancient Egypt, there was a writing in which has been depicted the boat and the ancient nation which landed on the coast of Africa.
+Moreover, in ancient Greece, a historian made [a reference to sailors] who circumnavigated the African continent.

 #### W2 - Taxing Unhealthy Products

 This is a challenging topic, but I believe that taxing unhealthy products should be implemented.